brettvanderwerff/Journal-Rank/README.md

 Work-in-progress website that allows users to submit opinion reviews for academic journals.
 Far from complete, but does have basic, unpolished functionality now.
-Progress on this project can be tracked by setting up on Linux with the following commands:
+Progress on this project can be tracked by setting up on Linux with the following:

 1. Cloning repo.
 2. Installing requirements `$pip install -r requirements.txt`